emacs-eaf/emacs-application-framework/README.md

 If you've figure them out, PRs are always welcome!

 ### Why doesn't EAF receive input events on WM?
-EAF confirms that the desktop environment or window manager you can work includes: KDE, GNOME2, GNOME3, Mate, Xfce, LXDE, I3, QTILE，Xpra.
+EAF confirms that the desktop environment or window manager you can work includes: KDE, GNOME2, GNOME3, Mate, Xfce, LXDE, I3, QTILE, Xpra.

 We suspect there are some issues with how all the Window Managers implement their x11 protocols.